flynx/pWiki/bootstrap/Doc/Macros.md

 Arguments:
 - `src` -- path to source page.
+- `isolated` -- prevent slots from included page from affecting the including page.
 - `text` -- is used when recursive include is detected and ignored otherwise.

 ### source (src) / quote (src)